Applying and your research proposal

 In terms of academic entry requirements, applicants should normally have a suitable MA in History, or a related discipline, with a research-training element.
 The quality of performance at MA level will be taken into account when considering potential for PhD study.

-Applicants are also expected to have achieved a 2.1 or equivalent in a Bachelors degree in history or a related subject (i.e. English, languages, politics, philosophy, archaeology or journalism) from a recognised UK or overseas university.
+We also normally expect applicants to have achieved a 2.1 or equivalent in a Bachelors degree in history or a related subject (i.e. English, languages, politics, philosophy, archaeology or journalism) from a recognised UK or overseas university.

 If you are an international student, you need to provide proof of English Language proficiency with a minimum IELTS score of 7.0 with no less than 6.5 in each component (or equivalent).